Jack Reacher (film): Filming

-Production on the film began in October 2011 and was completed in January 2012.
+Production on the film began in Pittsburgh in October 2011 and was completed in January 2012.
+Shooting took place at various locations in and around Pittsburgh and Allegheny County, including the Strip District, the North Shore Riverfront Park, the Fort Duquesne Bridge, Robinson Township, Sewickley, and Monroeville.
+The climactic shootout was filmed at a quarry in Saltsburg.

 Cruise performed all of his own driving stunts during the film's signature car chase sequence.
 "Action to me is something very fun to shoot.
 The challenge in most car chases is you're trying to hide the fact that it's not the actor driving," McQuarrie said.
 "The challenge here was the exact opposite.
 We were trying to find a way to show that it was always Tom driving.
 He's literally driving in every stunt sequence."

 In February 2012, Kevin Messick, one of the film's executive producers, sued Don Granger and Gary Levinsohn, two other producers, for breach of contract over a joint venture agreement, claiming he had "helped to develop the film, renew Paramount's options for the rights to the book, and participated in the search for a screenwriter" but starting in July 2010, had been left out of meetings with the screenwriter and the studio and not given certain drafts of the screenplay while it was under development.
 Messick is suing for "unspecified damages, his producer's fees and the right to participate in any upcoming sequels."